sergioafanou/smart-cv/_posts/2021-04-03-macrumors-giveaway-win-a-luna-display-adapter-to-turn-your-ipad-or-mac-into-an-extra-screen.md

 ---
-title : MacRumors Giveaway: Win a Luna Display Adapter to Turn Your iPad or Mac Into an Extra Screen
+title : "MacRumors Giveaway: Win a Luna Display Adapter to Turn Your iPad or Mac Into an Extra Screen"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://www.macrumors.com/2021/04/02/macrumors-giveaway-luna-display-adapter-3/